rosebm/Avengers-Infinity-Test/README.md

 # Setup

-This project was developed using Unity v2018.1.2f1 to run on Android
+This project was developed using Unity v2018.1.2f1 and Visual Studio to run on Android.

 # Target